stfc/PSyclone/lib/profiling/lfric_timer/README.md

 this library must be provided as an ``include`` path (so that the module file is found).
 Also, the library name must be specified at link time.

-For instance, linking the standalone library looks something like:
+For instance, linking the standalone library may look something like:

 ```shell
 $(F90) -c  -I $(ROOT_LIB_DIR)/profiling/lfric_timer some_file.f90